One of the smallest indoor gardening pests, spider mites can also be one of the most devastating to your plants.

 Systemic Miticide Sprays

-Systemic products sold as miticides should never be used for consumable plants such as hemp or cannabis.
+Systemic products sold as miticides should never be used for consumable plants.

 These chemicals will live within the plant, and when you consume your harvest, you will be consuming these sprays.